debug-ito/jQluster/doc/_readme.md

 This plugin is very much **experimental**, and as you can imagine from the above description, this plugin is **potentially dangerous**.

-When you use it, always try to isolate remote node IDs.
+When you use it, always try to isolate Node IDs.
 Remember that if a jQluster node "Alice" knows another node's ID "Bob", Alice can always manipulate Bob's DOM objects.

 ## Demo